GrapheneOS-Archive/carriersettings-extractor/README.md

 2 XMLs are generated, an APN XML and a CarrierConfig XML, which can be used within the AOSP project.

-This is a continuation of the https://github.com/daradib/carriersettings-extractor project.
+This is the continuation of the project from the original author [daradib](https://github.com/daradib/).

 ## Build